 Vampires in New Orleans: All You Need to Know

 By Stephen Unger

-Stephen Unger’s In the Footsteps of Dracula, 3rd Edition tells the chilling stories about the Crescent City’s scariest places.
+Stephen Unger’s In the Footsteps of Dracula, 3rd Edition tells the chilling stories about Vampires in New Orleans.
 Below is an excerpt from the book for your enjoyment.